 En español | Kentucky allows all registered voters to cast their ballots early during a three-day early voting window, but an excuse is needed to vote by mail.

 Kentuckians will cast ballots for governor and lieutenant governor in 2023.
-The election is Tuesday, Nov.
+The primary was Tuesday, May 16 and the general election is Tuesday, Nov.
 7.